wade-cheng/compile-typst-site/docs/explanations/why_us.md

 Compiling by hand and `compile-typst-site` don't have methods of local auto-reloading web servers.
 When your browser opens a plain HTML file, it might not load your CSS if it's linked in a separate file.
 This is a security feature in browsers, iiuc.
 This means you have to, e.g., `python -m http.server`, or only view your site after uploading it to Github Pages or Neocities.

-Every other serious solution spins up a web server locally (to, for example, <http://localhost:8000/>) and updates it automatically when save your files.
-With our `http.server`, we have to manually hit refresh.[^2]
+Every solution but manual compilation spins up a web server locally (to, for example, <http://localhost:8000/>) and updates it automatically when save your files.

-[^2]: This feature is on the issue tracker.

 ## Publishing your site